TEFL Accreditation: What is it and why is it important?

 If so, then the TEFL course provider is accredited by that body.

 The process shouldn’t stop there.
 Good accrediting bodies should assess and moderate the provider periodically to ensure that standards haven’t slipped.
-Ideally, the accrediting body should be actively involved with every course that the provider gives, for example assessing some of the coursework done by trainees.
+Some accrediting bodies are actively involved with every course that the provider gives, for example assessing some of the coursework done by trainees.

 Why is TEFL accreditation important?

-The biggest problem with the TEFL industry is the lack of regulation.
+One of the biggest challenges facing the the TEFL industry is the lack of regulation.
 Anyone can create a TEFL course, market and sell it.
 Inevitably, this means that there are hundreds of courses to choose from, many of which are low quality.
 Some are even created as a means of exploiting badly informed potential trainees, with hollow promises of high quality training at rock bottom prices.

 So you can start to see why having reputable, high quality accreditation behind a course can help both you and the training centre.